Albert0i/mariadb-vss/README.md

 #### Epilogue
 Between [MySQL Community Server 9.2.0 Innovation](https://dev.mysql.com/downloads/mysql/) and [MariaDB Community Server Version 11.7.2-GA](https://mariadb.com/downloads/), I opt the later...
-Currently, I am using MySQL Community Server 8.0.30 and so far so good, the only reason drives me away is that one should not develop under the shadow of being blackmailed in huge bucks by some guy some day...
+Currently, I am using MySQL Community Server 8.0.30 and so far so good, the only reason drives me away is that one should not develop under the shadow of being blackmailed in huge bucks by some guy in some day...
 It is just psychologically unwholesome...

 [![alt 8.0.30](img/8.0.30.JPG)](https://www.heidisql.com/#google_vignette)